Argentina–Germany relations

 Foreign relations between Argentina and Germany have existed over a century.
 The free city-state of Hamburg was the first German state to establish diplomatic relations with Argentina in 1829.
 The first ambassador of Germany to Argentina was sent on 7 May 1871.

-German immigration in Argentina is the largest in Hispanic America.
-Over 3,000,000 Argentines are of German descent.

 They had great influence in the Argentine education system and many German schools were a place in the country.
 In fact, the Argentine army planned to recruit many German scientists and technicians for industry.
 Many German entrepreneurs and professionals believe that Argentina was industrialized and could be narrowed through greater ties of German technology.
 The creation of newspapers in German as Argentinisches Tageblatt, which means "Argentine newspaper" outstanding and continues to this day.

 History

 1870-1939

 Trade developed between Germany and Argentina as early as the German Unification of 1871.

 During the First World War, the major powers used propaganda to gain support in Argentina.
 Germany used the daily newspaper La Unión.
 It tried to counteract the pro-Allied mood that prevailed in public opinion due to demographic, economic, cultural, and informational factors.
 It succeeded in motivating the German community, but with British control of the Atlantic Ocean the economic relations favoured the Allies.